Maldives History, Language and Culture

 History of Maldives

-The Maldives are thought to have been originally settled by Buddhists and Hindus from the coast of India and Sri Lanka sometime between 300 BC and AD 300.
-After the arrival of Arab traders, the islands eventually converted to Islam in the 12th century, and became a centre of the coir industry.
+The Maldives are thought to have been originally settled by fishermen from the coast of India and Sri Lanka sometime between 300 BC and AD 300.
+After a 1,400-year-long Buddhist period and with the arrival of Arab traders, the islands eventually converted to Islam in the 12th century and became a centre of the coir industry.
 The tough fibre from the husk of dried coconuts was turned into rope and used on shipping as far afield as China and Yemen.

 The islands remained Islamic, resisting all attempts to convert it to Christianity, even during the period of Portuguese control, which lasted on and off into the 17th century.
 In 1887 the Sultan of the Maldives signed over his territory to British protection, giving up the islands’ control over policy but maintaining self-government.
 British rule continued until independence in 1965, despite earlier abortive attempts by various factions to claim a republic and overthrow the sultan.